The ePedagogical Framework is an ICT pedagogical model, to support teachers in using ICT in education on the basis of pedagogical reflections.

 The ePedagogical Framework is based on the idea of, that the starting point of teaching must be the teacher's reflections on the purpose of education, followed by reflections on the objectives and content of teaching, and that the teacher, on the basis of these pedagogical reflections, must select a certain form of teaching.

-The three forms of teaching that are presented in The ePedagogical Framework are linked to an understanding of teaching as the art of guiding someone, into something, through communication (Oettingen 2012), and the idea of the framework is, that the communication of the classroom can be either monological, dialogic or polyphonic.
+The three forms of teaching that are presented in The ePedagogical Framework are linked to an understanding of teaching as guiding someone, into something, through communication (Oettingen 2012), and the idea of the framework is, that the communication of the classroom can be either monological, dialogic or polyphonic.
 The framework is inspired by M.M.
 Bakhtin's philosophy of language in this matter.
 The three forms of teaching are first described in my master thesis (Pasgaard 2009).

 It is important to point out, that the three forms of teaching will often overlap each other and that they will rarely show up in their pure forms, but the idea is, to the various forms of teaching calls for the use of various types of digital learning resources.